 In 1973 ownership of the racecourse past from the Topham family to Bill Davies, a property developer who gave a commitment to keep the race going but his heart never quite seemed in it.
 Attendance at the 1975 Grand National was the lowest in living memory (admission prices had been tripled by Davies) and the Grand National had reached its lowest point – it looked like the end for the great race.

 A campaign was started by Ladbrokes Bookmakers to revive the ailing Grand National race.
 Like everyone else, Ladbrokes had a genuine love for the race which transcended self interest.
 After 8 years of management by the high street bookmaker the future of the Grand National and Aintree seemed secure.

-Property developer Davies was unimpressed by the swift chances in fortune and still seemed determined to sell the Aintree course.
-Finally the general public realised that this may be the last chance for the Grand National to be saved and a huge campaign was launched to rescue the race once and for all.
+Property developer Davies was unimpressed by the swift changes in fortune and seemed determined to cover the Aintree course in housing.
+The general public realised that this may be the last chance for the Grand National to be saved and a huge campaign was launched to rescue the race once and for all.
 Generous donations from the public allowed the Jockey Club to purchase Aintree from Davies.

 In 1984 distillers Seagram stepped in to provide the solid foundation on which Aintree’s revival has been built.
 The last Seagram sponsored National was in 1991 when the race was won by a horse which chairman Straker twice had the opportunity to buy; the horse’s name was Seagram!